myfilessunny-droid/garuda/README.md

-# Garuda Dhruvam Foundation Website
+# Garuda Dhruvam NGO Website

-A modern, responsive website for the Garuda Dhruvam Foundation built with React, TypeScript, and Supabase.
+A modern, responsive website for Garuda Dhruvam NGO with donation functionality and admin dashboard.

 ## 🚀 Quick Start